debusklaneml/BERTopicR/README.md

 # BERTopicR

 <!-- badges: start -->

 <!-- badges: end -->

 The goal of BERTopicR is to make the use of BERTopic functions available in R without much fuss.

+The python BERTopic page can be found [HERE](https://maartengr.github.io/BERTopic/index.html).

 ## Installation